cestislife/cestislife.github.io/rockguide.md

 ## Rock Spawn Conditions
 * Rocks may **only** spawn on grass and any diggable paths such as the dirt path, dark dirt path, and sand path.
-* Rocks cannot spawn on non-diggable paths, custom designs, the beach, and any other location with spawn condition not met.
+* Rocks **cannot** spawn on non-diggable paths, custom designs, the beach, and any other location with spawn condition not met.
 * Rocks can be blocked from spawning if it is within a blocker’s range.
-* A rock’s required spawn area, can overlap another rock’s required spawn area, as such, the minimum distance between rocks is 1 tile.
+* A rock’s required spawn area, can overlap another rock’s required spawn area, as such, the **minimum distance between rocks is 1 tile**.
 * Rocks can all spawn within an acre.

 ## Blockers